Vierverlaten sugar factory: Factory

 The factory was built by Braunschweigische Maschinenbauanstalt.
-It required 2,500 piles to get a solid foundation for the factory.
+It required 2,500 piles for a solid foundation.
 Work started in September 1896, and it continued during the night.
-On October 1st, 1897 the factory became operational.
-The total cost to found the sugar factory with its terrains, railroads, and harbor came to 1,200,000 guilders.
+On October 1st, 1897, the factory became operational.
+The total cost to establish the sugar factory with its terrains, railroads, and harbor came to 1,200,000 guilders.

-The sugar factory had been sized to find an optimum between economies of scale and what could be produced and sold.
+The sugar factory had been sized to find an optimal balance between economies of scale and what could be produced and sold.
 This resulted in a projected processing capacity of 1,000t of beet per day.
-The main building was 130 m long 22 m wide and 23 m high, which allowed plenty of space between the machines.
+The main building was 130 m long, 22 m wide, and 23 m high, which allowed plenty of space between the machines.